 But just as a car doesn’t accelerate without a gas pedal, T cells need an additional signal to rev them up.
 This second signal is known as a co-stimulatory signal.
 By the late 1980s, the existence of this signal was clear, but its identity remained a mystery.

-Beginning in 1987, Dr. Thompson and colleagues published a series of articles providing evidence that this co-stimulatory signal comes through a receptor called CD28.
-Dr. Thompson, who was then a professor at the University of Michigan, showed that stepping on the CD28 gas pedal while the T cell receptor was engaged resulted in a boost of key life-support molecules for the T cell, fueling its growth and proliferation.
+Beginning in 1987, Craig Thompson and colleagues published a series of articles providing evidence that this co-stimulatory signal comes through a receptor called CD28.
+Dr. Thompson, who was then a professor at the University of Michigan and is now MSK’s President and CEO, showed that stepping on the CD28 gas pedal while the T cell receptor was engaged resulted in a boost of key life-support molecules for the T cell, fueling its growth and proliferation.
 These studies essentially proved the two-signal hypothesis of T cell activation correct and showed how the second signal worked mechanistically.

 This fundamental breakthrough still reverberates today.
 Immunologists take advantage of this knowledge, for example, when they build genetically engineered immune cells to specifically recognize cancer.
 Called chimeric antigen receptor (CAR) T cells, these engineered immune cells incorporate the CD28 co-stimulatory signal into the genetic payload that is delivered to the therapeutic cell.